apjez/vscode-slurm-launcher/README.md

 ## Requirements
 - [Remote SSH](https://code.visualstudio.com/docs/remote/ssh) extension for VS Code
 - Python `curses` library (should be a standard library on Linux, MacOS - on Windows, install `windows-curses`)
+- Login node with `vscode-job-launch.sh` installed with executable bit set and in a directory included in PATH (i.e. users should be able to run `vscode-job-modify.sh` without an absolute path)
+  -  `SLURM_ROOT` should be updated to reflect the environment on the cluster

 ## Usage
 - Configure a cluster with `python3 configure.py -c CLUSTER_NAME -j`